Best Practices

 - Low: Creative or exploratory use cases where false positives are costly

 You can dynamically adjust sensitivity based on user role, operation type, or context.
+Most production apps use medium as default.

 Link to section: Should I cache scan results?Should I cache scan results?